Adredes-weslee/dspy-automotive-extractor/README.md

 ```
 dspy-automotive-extractor/
 ├── .gitignore
-├── pyproject.toml              # Project dependencies for `uv`
+├── pyproject.toml
+├── README.md
-├── README.md                   # This file
+├── .env.template               # New: Template for environment variables
 ├── data/
-│   └── NHTSA_complaints.csv    # The dataset used for training and evaluation
+│   └── NHTSA_complaints.csv
 ├── results/
+│   ├── optimized_program_cot.json
-│   └── optimized_program.json  # The output of the optimization process
+│   └── results_summary.json    # New: Central summary of all experiments
 └── src/
     ├── __init__.py
+    ├── settings.py             # New: Central configuration and settings
     ├── _01_load_data.py        # Handles loading and preparing the dataset
-    ├── _02_define_schema.py    # Defines the DSPy Signature and Pydantic models
+    ├── _02_define_schema.py    # Defines the DSPy Signature and Prompt Strategies
     ├── _03_define_program.py   # Defines the DSPy Module and the evaluation metric
-    ├── _04_run_optimization.py # The main script to run the optimizer and save the results
+    ├── _04_run_optimization.py # The main script to run the optimizer for a given strategy
-    └── app.py                  # The Streamlit application for showcasing results
+    └── app.py                  # The Streamlit dashboard for showcasing results
 ```

 ### 5. Setup and Installation